💖 What makes an asana…

 Stand with your feet hip-width apart, toes pointing forward or slightly outward.

-Distribute your weight evenly across the whole foot—imagine you’re carrying gentle weights in your feet, stable like a mountain.
+Distribute your weight evenly across the entire foot—imagine carrying gentle weights in your feet, stable like a mountain.

-Keep your knees soft, your hips aligned, torso upright, and gaze forward.
+Keep your knees relaxed, hips aligned, torso upright, and gaze forward.

-Tuck your chin slightly back, parallel to the ground, lengthening your neck.
+Slightly tuck your chin parallel to the floor and lengthen your neck.

-Roll your shoulders back and then let them relax downward in a natural way.
+Roll your shoulders back and let them naturally drop down.

-Inhale through your nose, directing breath into your belly and expanding it.
+Inhale through your nose, directing the breath into your belly so it expands.

-Exhale through your nose, pulling your navel toward your spine, guiding the breath along the back, extending the upper spine upward, and gently drawing the neck back and up.
+Exhale through your nose, draw the navel toward the spine, guide the breath along your back, lengthen the upper spine upward, and gently lift the neck back and up.

-Feel your head resting lightly atop the spine—it takes tension off your neck, shoulders, and back.
+Feel how your head lightly rests on the spine—this releases tension from the neck, shoulders, and back.

-Stay here for a moment.
+Stay in this posture for a moment.
 Let your breath flow naturally.

-Take your time and repeat this foundational pose whenever you like—it aligns body and mind, letting your spine balance the head with ease.
+Take your time and repeat this foundational pose whenever you like—it harmonizes body and mind and allows the spine to effortlessly balance the head.

 Do you feel solid and strong like a mountain?